karentran28/CarrotMovie/README.md

 # 🙌 Credits

-This project was built by following a tutorial created by [Carlos / Blossom Build].
+This project was built by following a tutorial created by [Blossom Build](https://www.youtube.com/watch?v=-VC3hIEL7eQ).